chouheiwa/Image_Segmentation/config/readme.md

 data1: 'real'
 data2: 'parent'
 ```
-Injection modifications into secondary sub-properties are not supported.

 ### References
 Keyword: `definitions`, an object representing a collection of referenced YAML paths, suffix: `_path`.
 Example: